zafstojano/policy-gradients/README.md

 ## Overview

-The goal of this repo is to provide a simple implementation of policy gradient methods that is easy to understand and modify, and can run on as few as **1 GPU**.

-Often times, production-ready libraries are hard to understand, as they use vLLM for inference, FSDP for policy training, and Ray for communicating between the distributed processes.
+Most production RL libraries are hard to debug, as they use vLLM for inference, FSDP for training, and Ray to glue it all together.
+Good luck navigating through that.

-Instead, this repo provides an educational implementation that has a single entrypoint (`train.py`), which can be run with a debugger, and inspect all states at any time.
+This repo takes a different approach: a straight-forward implementation based on PyTorch/transformers, no distributed complexity, and code you can easily step through.
+Set a breakpoint, inspect the variables, understand what's happening.

-The focus is not an efficient distributed implementation, rather one that can be run on as few as a single GPU in order to understand what is going on under the hood.
-For example, you can train `Qwen/Qwen3-1.7B` with GRPO, without KL divergence (due to needing another copy of the reference model) using a single 24GB NVIDIA A10G.
+In many of the cases, it's possible to train a model on a **single GPU**.
+For example, you can train `Qwen/Qwen3-1.7B` with GRPO (without KL divergence, which would require a reference model copy) on a modest 24GB NVIDIA A10G.

 >[!TIP]
 > For a comprehensive explanation of the methods implemented here, please refer to the [RLHF Book](https://rlhfbook.com), especially the chapter on [Policy Gradients](https://rlhfbook.com/c/11-policy-gradients).